sebastienroy/cable_release_remote_control/README.md

 Self-timers have been produced in mid 1900's and can be used to actuate cable release.
 They can be used to add self-timer and long time exposure (1-10s) functions to mechanical cameras.
 ![Ferdax self-timer](/images/ferdax.jpg)

-When cameras mechanisms became electronic, and than fully digital, remote triggers have been created, adding a lot of new remote functions to trigger the camera.
+When cameras mechanisms became electronic, and then fully digital, remote triggers have been created, adding a lot of new remote functions to trigger the camera.
 However, these triggers are usually connected to the camera through a proprietary digital connector.
 These electronic remote controls cannot be used with mechanical release threaded connector.
 ![Electronic Remote Shutter Release](images/camera-remotes-lineup.jpg)